History of Honduras in Timeline

 In 2012, LiDAR scanning revealed previously unknown high-density settlements in La Mosquitia, corresponding to the legend of "La Ciudad Blanca".

-In 2012, a memorandum of understanding with a group of international investors obtained Honduran government approval to build a zone (city) with its own laws, tax system, judiciary and police; this was opposed in the Supreme Court.
+In 2012, a memorandum of understanding with international investors was approved by the Honduran government to build a special zone (city) with its own laws, tax system, judiciary, and police.

-In 2012, the Peace Corps withdrew its volunteers from Honduras, citing safety concerns.
+The Peace Corps withdrew its volunteers from Honduras in 2012, citing safety concerns.

-When Zelaya was removed from office, in 2009 social spending as a percent of GDP decreased from 13.3 percent to 10.9 percent in 2012.
+When Zelaya was removed from office social spending as a percent of GDP decreased from 13.3 percent in 2009 to 10.9 recent in 2012.

 2013: Ethnic Breakdown of Honduran Society